-Bordered to the north by both Clear Creek and Clear Lake, and just minutes from Galveston Bay, water recreation opportunities abound in the League City area, and there are plenty of charter options that allow visitors to experience these bodies of water.
-Book a party boat on Clear Lake, plan a romantic evening on a yacht, sail away on a charming sailboat, or board a replica 19th century pirate ship schooner and navigate the waters of Galveston Bay.
+Bordered to the north by both Clear Creek and Clear Lake, and just minutes from Galveston Bay, water recreation opportunities abound in the League City area, and there are plenty of charter options that allow visitors to experience these sparkling bodies of water.
+Book a party boat on Clear Lake, plan a romantic evening on a yacht, sail away on a charming sailboat, or watch the Wednesday night sailboat races on Clear lake every week between April and October.
 Jet skiing and kayaking are also popular ways to explore Clear Lake.
-If the beach is more your style, Galveston Island is a short 30-minute drive south and offers 32 miles of Gulf coastline with exceptional beach access.
+Check out the Water Recreation Guide to start planning your escape.

 Kayak on the Clear Creek Paddle Trail

 League City’s Clear Creek Paddle Trail offers more than five miles of creek to explore and includes three kayak launches.
 The first launch is at Countryside Park, on League City’s west side.
 Launch here and experience a beautiful paddle along a somewhat narrow portion of Clear Creek.
 The scenery is breathtaking, with dense shrubs, trees, and subtropical plant life lining the creek banks.
 Wading birds, turtles, alligators, and other wildlife enjoy life along Clear Creek, so keep your eyes peeled for animal sightings.
 Pack some snacks and take a reenergizing lunch break at Challenger Seven Memorial Park.
 While not an official launch on the paddle trail, it has a place to pull in your kayak or canoe, along with picnic tables, playgrounds, beautiful trails, bench swings, and restrooms.